 5 – Cream Cheese

-This should come as no surprise given that there are a wide range of cream cheese frosting options that can be purchased ready to use at the grocery store.
-They taste just as delicious and have the same type of consistency, making it a favorite for bakers everywhere.
+Substituting butter with cream cheese shouldn’t come as a surprise, given that there is a wide range of cream cheese frosting options that can be purchased ready to use at the grocery store.

 This is used to make cream cheese and butter frosting.
 Make sure that you blend it thoroughly until you get that smooth, creamy texture that a good frosting has.

-If you plan to use no butter and go with a pure cream cheese option, you would want to go with a 1-to-1-to-2 ratio.
+If you plan to use no butter at all and go with a pure cream cheese option, you would want to go with a 1:1:2 ratio.
 This is cream cheese to whipped cream to confectioner’s sugar.
-This type of frosting will be lighter in texture than it would be with a cream cheese and butter blend.

-This is especially the case if you use something like a low- or non-fat cream cheese.
+Note: This type of frosting will be lighter in texture than it would be with a cream cheese and butter blend.
+This is especially the case if you use something like a low- or nonfat cream cheese.

 How to Make a Basic Cream Cheese Frosting Without Butter